English name: Darkside Narrowmouth Frog (aka “Dark-sided Chorus Frog”)

 Habitat: Found in forest, agricultural areas, and empty lots.
 Hides under cover during the day, coming out at night or during rain.
 Breeds in rain puddles, ponds, marshes, and other shallow bodies of still water.

-Contribution to the ecosystem: Helps control ants and other small insects.
-Provides food for birds, snakes, lizards, larger frogs, and even large insects and arachnids.
+Place in the ecosystem: Eats ants and other small insects.
+Eaten by birds, snakes, lizards, larger frogs, and even large insects and arachnids.

 Danger to humans: No danger to humans.

-Conservation status and threats: Because of its large population and ability to utilize a range of habitats (including those affected by humans), it has no conservation threats at this time.
+Conservation status and threats: Because of its large populations and ability to utilize a range of habitats (including those affected by humans), it has no conservation threats at this time.

-Interesting facts: Though the Darkside Narrowmouth Frog and Ornate Narrowmouth Frog have a similar size and diet, I have almost never found them in the same exact area.
-All species have some sort of ecological “niche” that they prefer – and if their “niches” were the same, then these two otherwise similar species would compete with each other and one would eventually outcompete and eliminate the other.
-In my experience the Darkside Narrowmouth Frog is often found in areas with permanent water sources, while the Ornate Narrowmouth Frog is more often found in areas with temporary water sources.
+Interesting facts: Though the Darkside Narrowmouth Frog and Mukhlesur’s Narrowmouth Frog have a similar size and diet, I have almost never found them in the same exact spot.
+All species have an ecological “niche” that they prefer – and if their “niches” were the same, then these two otherwise similar species would compete with each other and one would eventually outcompete and eliminate the other.
+In my experience the Darkside Narrowmouth Frog is often found in areas with permanent water sources, while Mukhlesur’s Narrowmouth Frog is more often found in areas with temporary water sources.
 This may or may not be the ecological difference that keeps them from competing directly, but it would take more extensive research to verify these anecdotal observations.